 Many Faces of Mental Health

-In this new photographic portrait series supported by MNY, we unveil the human stories behind some of the 72 million people in 10 countries able to benefit from WHO’s Special Initiative for Mental Health.
+In this new photographic portrait series, supported by Maybelline New York, we unveil the human stories behind some of the over 79 million people across 10 countries who are benefiting from WHO’s Special Initiative for Mental Health.

 Compassion changes lives

 The people in these portraits have each felt the impact of WHO’s Special Initiative for Mental Health in their own way.
 Some are nurses and doctors who completed hands-on training and now feel equipped to identify concerns early and respond with care.
-Others are community members who, often for the first time, could speak to a trained provider and begin treatment.
+Others are community members who, often for the first time, could speak to a trained provider and begin treatment for their mental health condition.

 Here are some of their stories.